Documentation Index

 Limitations

-Keep the following limits in mind as you develop and test your function:
+Keep the following limits in mind as you develop and test your function:- Functions have a 15 second execution timeout

 - Functions may experience “cold starts” after periods of inactivity.